 - For hair loss, apply a paste of ber leaves on the scalp.

 - For boils, apply crushed leaves on them.

-- For diarrhea, the powder of dried leaves can be consumed with water.
+- For diarrhoea, the powder of dried leaves can be consumed with water.

 - For indigestions, a paste of the root can be taken internally.